osmbe/cyclofix-website/content/docs/validating-data.md

 This file is forever associated with your _username_ ([example](https://www.openstreetmap.org/user/Mdri)) and the object you changed ([example](https://www.openstreetmap.org/relation/2450509/history)).

 In OSMCha we filter changesets:
-- if they have the _changeset comment_ "pomp" (the name of our instance)
+- if they have the _changeset comment_ "pomp" (the name of our instance at the time; this was later changed to "cyclofix")
 - if they are in Belgium
 - if the changeset has NOT been reviewed yet within OSMCha
 - if the contributor has NOT been marked as _trusted_ by the current OSMCha user